gohugoio/hugo/content/getting-started/installing.md

 * In the User variables section, find the row that starts with PATH (PATH will be all caps).
 * Double-click on **PATH**.
 * Click the **New...** button.
-* Type in the folder where `hugo.exe` was extracted, which is `C:\Hugo\bin` if you went by the instructions above. *The PATH entry should be the folder where Hugo lives, not the binary.* Press <kbd>Enter</kbd> when you're done typing.
+* Type in the folder where `hugo.exe` was extracted, which is `C:\Hugo\bin` if you went by the instructions above. *The PATH entry should be the folder where Hugo lives and not the binary.* Press <kbd>Enter</kbd> when you're done typing.
 * Click OK at every window to exit.

 {{% note "Path Editor in Windows 10"%}}